 - It is the Permit Applicant’s responsibility to take and submit ample photographs of the work being completed.

 - Pictures can be emailed to Building@ElkRiverMN.gov.
 The address and permit number must be indicated in the subject line or main text of the email.
-Only send the minimum number of pictures necessary for us to view the scope of work.

 - An inspector will then review your pictures for compliance.
 You will be emailed if it passes or if corrections are required.